MicrosoftDocs/win32/desktop-src/SecAuthZ/app-isolation-app-consent.md

 Consent for Win32 app isolation can be granted or removed in several ways.
 This document describes how consent is granted and how it can be revoked.

 > [!IMPORTANT]
-> Some information relates to a prerelease product which may be substantially modified before it's commercially released.
+> **This feature is in preview:** Some information relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## How file access consent is granted